frc/frc-wp-framework/README.md

 That's it.
 You've got a custom post types folder registered and one custom post type.
 It doesn't contain anything that interesting, but it is a basic run of the mill post -like post type.

-You can add more post types by just creating a `.php` -file under the `custom-post-types` -folder and creating the appropriate classes inside it.
+You can add more post types by just creating a `.php` -file under the `custom-post-types` -folder and creating the appropriate class inside it.

 You can use these objects just like regular WP_Post objects.
 These objects are fetched with the `frc_get_post()` -helper function.
 Like so: